kashirin-alex/swc-db/docs/configure/properties/libswcdb_fs/broker.md

-# Broker Filesystem - Configuration Properties
+# The SWC-DB Broker Filesystem - Configuration Properties
-The Broker Filesystem Library can be configured with these configuration properties.
+The SWC-DB Broker Filesystem Library can be configured with these configuration properties.

 * ### swc.fs.broker.cfg.dyn
 ```STRINGS```